-- Teach consistently high quality lessons and participate in collaborative planning and development, including the sharing of resources and best practice within the department. - Reflect on the effectiveness of your teaching and adapt accordingly. - Engage in quality assurance processes and systems. - Ensure provision for students you teach with individual needs, and develop differentiated learning and teaching methods and resources. - Keep up to date with developments in pedagogy, research and teaching practice relevant to the department's subject area. - Teach a timetable as allocated. - Set high expectations so that all students are inspired, motivated and challenged to reach their full potential, and in doing so meet their progress and attainment targets. - Plan and teach well-structured, scaffolded lessons that are aligned to the school and/or network curriculum and cultivate every student's intellectual curiosity. - Use assessment to inform teaching and learning, identify areas for intervention and provide feedback to students, staff and families in order to promote progress and outcomes. - Manage behaviour effectively to create a safe, respectful and nurturing environment so that students can focus on learning.
+- Teach a timetable as allocated to the head of department. - Set high expectations so that all students are inspired, motivated and challenged to reach their full potential, and in doing so meet their progress and attainment targets. - Plan and teach well-structured, differentiated lessons that are aligned to the school and/or network curriculum and cultivate every student's intellectual curiosity. - Use data to inform teaching and learning, identify areas for intervention and provide feedback to students, staff and families in order to promote progress and outcomes. - Manage behaviour effectively to create a safe, respectful and nurturing environment so that students can focus on learning.